DiversiFiSOL/DiversiFi/readme.md

 );
 ```

-## State Machine Verification
+## Data Scraping

-The system uses cryptographic proofs for all state transitions:
+The system uses Data Scraping - with proof of state & parsing:

 ```typescript
 interface Proof {